 Join the conversation with Lesley design students and Indigenous cultural and political leaders in Massachusetts.

 Beyond the Flag brings you conversations with Interactive Design BFA students Madeline Meyer '21, Jess Stevens '21, and Indigenous leaders who are part of the Community Design Studio and the College of Art and Design's year-long effort to support a legislative initiative to reconsider the seal, motto, and flag of the Commonwealth of Massachusetts.
-Our work informs the legislative commission, engages public spaces throughout Massachusetts by means of a public art installation featuring a QR code to the podcast, and encourages outcomes that reconcile the symbols of a hurtful colonial past with the cultural, political, environmental, and social priorities of Native and non-Native communities today.
+Our work informs the legislative commission, engages public spaces throughout Massachusetts by means of the public art installation, Acknowledge + Listen (which features a QR code to the podcast), and encourages outcomes that reconcile the symbols of a hurtful colonial past with the cultural, political, environmental, and social priorities of Native and non-Native communities today.

 Madeline Meyer: Beyond the Flag is presented by Lesley Art and Design's, Community Design Studio located in the ancestral homeland of the Massachusett people: Cambridge, Massachusetts.